-A Chartered Tax Adviser, or CTA, holds the ‘gold standard’ qualification in professional tax expertise and can be relied upon to provide the highest quality tax advice to business and personal clients.
+A Chartered Tax Adviser, or CTA, holds the leading qualification in professional tax expertise and can be relied upon to provide the highest quality tax advice to business and personal clients.

 The CTA designation is recognised and respected internationally as a mark of technical excellence and professional integrity.

-These professional bodies share a commitment to the advancement of tax practice, not only in relation to the setting and promotion of high professional standards, training and technical knowledge, but also in relation to the promotion of tax education and research.
-The bodies share a commitment to increasing public understanding of tax matters and to engaging with legislators and tax authorities in the pursuit of a tax system which works effectively and efficiently for all concerned - taxpayers, their advisers and the authorities.
+All four bodies share a commitment to increasing public understanding of tax matters and to engaging with legislators and tax authorities in pursuit of a tax system which works efficiently and effectively for all concerned - taxpayers, their advisers and the authorities.

 CTAs are required by their code of practice to only practice in areas in which they have expertise, geographically and technically.
 For example, a CTA practising in the UK and advising on corporate taxes is required to have expert knowledge of the UK corporate tax system.
-A CTA practising in Ireland and advising on corporate taxes is required to have expert knowledge of the Irish corporate tax system.
-A CTA practising in Australia and advising on corporate taxes is required to have expert knowledge of the Australian corporate tax system.
+A CTA practising in Ireland, Australia or Hong Kong and advising on corporate taxes is required to have expert knowledge of the corporate tax system in the relevant jurisdiction.